azimuth-cloud/azimuth-config/docs/CAPI-mgmt/02-kubernetes-config.md

     Information on community images and how they are built can be found [here](../configuration/09-community-images.md).
 <!-- prettier-ignore-end -->

-If required, it is possible to reference the image's IDs using the `community_images_image_ids` variable.
+If required, it is possible to reference an image's IDs using the `community_images_image_ids` variable.
 This, for example, could be used to create [custom Kubernetes templates](./10-kubernetes-clusters.md#custom-cluster-templates).

 ```yaml title="environments/my-site/inventory/group_vars/all/variables.yml"